Skip to content

 5. Review your grid of logos as a whole.
 Sometimes you might have to adjust your whitespace and cropping of a logo to adjust the marks size to balance with other logos.

-• This article by Ahmad Shadeed has great tips for coding a grid of logos so it looks polished.
-It highlights approaches we have employed over the years.
+This article by Ahmad Shadeed has some nice tips for coding a grid of logos using flexbox so it looks polished.
+It highlights approaches and thinking we have employed over the years.

 Simple design is not always simple but it is often worth it

-Designing and coding a grid of logos may look like a simple task, but is actually quite involved.
+Designing and coding a grid of logos may seem like a simple task, but there is a bit of craft to it.
 Keep in mind that treating your supporters' brands well is also a reflection of your brand.
-A logo grid is one of those design elements that merits a notable attention to detail.
-These details, when polished and seemingly simple, add to building a positive brand experience for you.
+A logo grid is one of those design elements that merits attention to detail.
+These details, when polished add to building a positive brand experience for you.

 More Articles